- Access expires at

-- Transaction price in publisher currency (excl TAX)
+- Transaction price in Broadcaster currency (excl TAX)

 This is only applicable for a distributor/associate setup.
-It's the transaction price in the currency set by a publisher.
-Equals revenues are generated by a publisher.
+It's the transaction price in the currency set by a Broadcaster.
+Equals revenues are generated by a Broadcaster.
 We count it based on the daily ECB exchange rate.

 - Unique visitors / UV

 Unique visitors (or visitors) refers to the number of distinct individuals who viewed your offer during a given period regardless of how often they visited.

 The URL of an offer is the link to a premium content that you offer.
 Even if content is published in multiple places, only one "landing URL" is stored in the platform.